eiConsole v.23R1

 Reading Our Target Format

-We’ll now wish to read our Target format.
-Select the same button on the Target panel at the right side of the screen, select the XML format reader again.
-You should see the previous sample listed; click Remove to remove it.
+You should see the previous sample listed.
 Click Add and this time, browse to where you saved the downloaded sample files and select the people.xml file.
 The selected file should be a sample file with the desired format for the output of the transformation.
-Once the transformation takes place the database polling output SQLXML file will be transformed to an XML having the format of people.xml.
+Once the transformation takes place, the database polling the output SQL-XML file will be transformed to an XML having the format of people.xml.

-Once the file is added it should show appear under XML Files.
-Next click on Read Format:
+Once the file is added, it should appear under XML Files.
+Next, click on Read Format:

 Constructing the Mapping

-In the middle panel, select the Flow Control tab.
-Drag the for-each structure to the “People” element we added before:
+In the middle panel, select the XSLT Structures->Flow Control tab.
+Drag the for-each structure to the People element we added before.

 The center mapping should look exactly like this: